Decision Layer for Agents · Deterministic · MCP Ready

 • Explicit versioning: rules changes create new pinnable versions; rollback is instant

-• Structured missing data: needs_info surfaces exactly which fields are absent — no hallucinated gap-filling
+• Structured missing data: the engine halts with evidence_needed[] when fields are absent — no hallucinated gap-filling

 The difference isn't just conceptual — it affects latency, cost, determinism, and auditability at runtime.